-Adventurers will be picked up early morning and driven through the stunning Sacred Valley, cradle of the Inca civilization and dropped off at the 4,316 m high Abra Malaga.
-Here bikers will change in to the kit provided by us (gloves and helmets) following a 20 minute briefing by our experienced tour guide.
-Then the fun commences freewheeling down quiet but challenging roads, past changing landscapes and ice capped mountains, you will not want to catch your breath until the first pit stop in Alfamayo, some three hours from your starting point.
-Here you can enjoy your box lunch provided by us, while taking in the endless panoramas.
+The adventurers will be picked up early in morning and driven through the stunning Sacred Valley, cradle of the Inca civilization and dropped off at 4,316 masl at Abra Malaga.
+Here we will provide you with gloves and helmets for our bike ride.
+After a 15 minutes briefing by our experienced tour guide the fun starts.
+We will go through quiet but challenging roads, enjoying a variety of landscapes and stunning ice-capped mountains, you will not want to catch your breath until the first pit stop in Alfamayo, some three hours from the starting point.
+Here you can enjoy a box lunch provided by us, while enjoying fantastic views.

 Rise at 5:30 hrs, shake off your weary limbs and enjoy the finest indigenous coffee prepared by your landlady for breakfast which is at 6am.
 Under dawn skies you will begin your walk, which gets progressively steeper, until arriving at the welcoming family restaurant in Santa Rosa, where you can relax in hammocks, admiring the coca plantations and take on refreshments while being entertained by the family monkey.
 After a short while you will reach the real Inca Trail, which winds around precipitous slopes and sheer drops for approximately half a mile.
 Be warned this is not for people who suffer from vertigo!
-The descent continues for just over two hours until you reach Qellomayo, a pueblito, where you will have lunch.
+The descent continues for just over two hours until you reach Qellomayo, a quaint little town, where you will have lunch.
 Make sure you have saved enough energy for the final stretch, a riverside walk beside the Rio Vilcanota until reaching the delicious hot springs Colcamayo.
 Rejuvinate in the heavenly hot waters and forget your weary wake in these natural settings.
-Fully replenished, you will find the final stretch to Santa Teresa a sinch.
-Here you should sleep well in the family homestead after dinner.
+Fully replenished, we will arrive to Santa Teresa.
+Here you should sleep well in the family lodging after dinner.

 The service includes: